Trans-Gabon Railway: Construction and specifications

 The discovery of uranium helped to secure British interest in the project, and led to the injection of funds by the Conservative government under prime minister Margaret Thatcher.
 Many UK expatriates took the place of French workers and the building of the railway progressed rapidly from that point.
-Circa May 1983 CCI Eurotrag (a consortium of British, Italian and German interests) took over funding.
+About May 1983, CCI Eurotrag (a consortium of British, Italian and German interests) took over funding.
 British firms involved included Wimpey International, who seconded staff to Taylor Woodrow.

-The building of the initial 182 kilometres of the line from Owendo to Ndjole took over 10 years to complete.
+The building of the initial 182 kilometres of the line from Owendo to Ndjole took over 5 years to complete.
 The remaining 400-plus kilometres took only five years.

 Recent history

-In 2003 Hughes Network Systems (see Hughes Communications) installed a satellite based telephony system into all the railway stations of the railway.
+In 2003 Hughes Network Systems installed a satellite-based telephony system into all the stations on the railway.

 In June 2006 a new line for iron ore from Belinga to port was announced.
 It is unclear if it will use part of the existing line.
 The track will be standard gauge.
 This line was supposed to open in 2012, but in 2014 completion is still awaited.

 Two EMD JT42CWR locomotives shipped September 2011.
-A further 4 locomotives and 10 passenger coaches were also ordered.
+A further four locomotives and 10 passenger carriages were also ordered.

 On 18 May 2019 three workers were killed in an accident on the line.

-In February 2023 Fortescue Metals Group inked in an agreement to develop iron ore at Belinda with a road and railway to an existing port.
+In February 2023 Fortescue inked in an agreement to develop iron ore at Belinga with a road and railway haulage to an existing port.